kernel-calibration/kernel-calibration/README.md

 ## A General Recipe for Decision Calibration

-MMD measures Decision Calibration Error when we define the feature map φ(y) that computes the losses of all actions.
+MMD measures Decision Calibration Error when we define the feature map $\phi(y)$ that computes the losses of all actions.
 Low Decision Calibration Error gives ***no-regret decision-making*** and ***accurate loss estimation***.
 Using the kernel trick, we can enforce decision calibration even when the action space or set of loss functions is infinite.

 <p align="center">
 <img src="kernel_calibration.png" height="250" />